grid-stream-org/front-end/README.md

 ```

 Note:
-You may have to specify the actual version you wish to user here, as some operating systems don't pick upon the contents of the `.nvmrc` file.
+You may have to specify the actual version you wish to user here, as some operating systems don't pick up on the contents of the `.nvmrc` file.
 Try `nvm install <version> && nvm use <version>`

 4. Install the necessary dependencies